Leo-SIK/BackPainMonior.github.io/index.md

 ### Team

-Catherine DeJager - a 5th-year senior majoring in computer science (BCS) and minoring in Mathematics, Data Science, and Linguistics.
+Catherine DeJager - A 5th-year senior majoring in computer science (BCS) and minoring in Mathematics, Data Science, and Linguistics.
 Interested in software engineering and passionate about clear communication and good user experience.

-SeongIl(Leo) Kim
+SeongIl(Leo) Kim - A 4th-year senior majoring in computer science (BCS).
+I always had interest in web/app development and this is the great opportunity to explore things I haven't done before.

 Mitchell Niesar - A 4th-year senior majoring in computer science (BCS).
 I am very interested in exploring a career in cybersecurity and I enjoy making applications for jobs that I work at.
 For example I developed an application for a cleaning company that tracks progress at their job sites and keeps a database of before and after pictures.